cincanproject/cincan-command/docs/advanced_usage.rst

 Instead of letting the ``cincan run`` command figure out the input files from the command-line (see: `Limitations to input/output <input_output_limitations_>`_), you can provide the input files directly as a tar file.
 When this is done, the ``cincan run`` command does not try to apply any logic to upload files, so you have full control.

-The input tar file is specified with the 'run' argument ``--in`` and you can provide a file or use ``-`` to read from standard input.
+The input tar file is specified with the ``--in`` option and you can provide a file or use ``-`` to read from standard input.
 For example:

 .. code-block:: shell